Lab Members

 Laboratory of Joanne Chory

 Born and raised in Indiana, I obtained my PhD in Microbiology at the University of Wisconsin studying the genetics and biochemistry of coenzyme (vitamin) B12 biosynthesis in archaea.
 Next, I turned my microbiological interests to chloroplasts and started a postdoc in the lab of Joanne Chory at the Salk Institute.
 It was there that I became fascinated in how chloroplasts are integrated into the plant cell and utilize a combination of prokaryotic and eukaryotic mechanisms to thrive.
-In my lab, we study how abiotic stresses are perceived by chloroplasts and how such stressed chloroplasts control plant and cell physiology.
+In my lab, we study how the environment is perceived by chloroplasts and cells and how such information is relayed throughout the cell and through the plant to control stress resilience.

 Current Members